mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 Two problems quickly arose:

 * It takes weeks or months until outsourcing saves time.
-  * There are upfront costs: specifying the task, hiring a freelancer, training them.
-These costs are higher the more complex the task.
+  * There are upfront costs to specify a task, hire a freelancer, train them, etc.
 * Outsourcing requires careful coordination.
   * If managing work requires only 20% as much time as doing it directly, I should be able to manage five freelancers in a full work week, right?
-But, what if all five freelancers submit their work on the same day?
+But, what if all of them submit their work on the same day?
 It's impossible to review everything at the same time, and the freelancers don't want to sit idle for a week until I catch up.

-Work quality declined because I couldn't review everything thoroughly.
-Sometimes I even had to throw work away because I planned poorly.
+In my struggle to give everything proper attention, there was a decline in the quality of work I accepted, and sometimes I had to throw things out entirely because of my poor planning.

 To address this, I reduced my outsourcing and handled more work myself.
 This change decreased my spending and made my business feel less chaotic.
 There was also a significant change in my personal life that affected my finances, but I'll cover that a bit later in this post.